In this week's training, we are talking about how to become a better leader.

 We need to develop that sense of responsibility immediately upon hiring, or right now.
 These positive changes could even help the quietest person in your company.
 When you implement what we're teaching here, you'll see that in a not-so-distant future that quiet employee might bring about the best kind of idea that could make you tons of money, give you more time, expand your market, save you money, and could even uncover a safety issue that could’ve been catastrophic for your business.

-So there you have it… Three leadership tips I have for you from the Marine Corps to small business.
+So there you have it… Four leadership tips I have for you from the Marine Corps to small business.

 I’m bringing this topic to you today because I've been observant of small business leadership lately, and it's disconcerting.
 Just like I had mentioned in the beginning where we get stuck in the “doing” and in the managing of tasks, and forgetting about people, as leaders it is our duty to help our employees, subordinates, contractors, virtual assistants, and everyone that works around us, to ensure that the conditions are right for them to thrive and flourish.
 I believe these duties and responsibilities rest solely upon you as a leader with the vision for your business.